juliaolivieri/COMP_162_2024/lecture17/classwork17.md

 ### Exercises

+Use the "college majors" dataset from Classwork 16 for this section.

 1. **(CW) Create a `pairplot` for the dataset.
 Which pairs of variables seem most interesting based on this plot?
 If you color the pair plot by a categorical variable does it reveal any additional information?**
 1. **(CW) Create a plot of with a regression line between two quantitative variables you just identified.
 Does it look like the two variables have a linear relationship?**
 1. **(CW) Create a `jointplot` between these two variables.
 Color by a categorical variable.
 What extra information does the jointplot provide?**